hielo777/3dThumbstickControls/README.md

 Each **directionMarker** has 2 *Instance Variables:* vx and vy.
 These variables have 3 possible values: -1, 0, and 1.
 Each combination indicates the movement in the x and y direction that every **directionMarker** represents.

-When the player moves **thumbstick01**, C3 determines which **directionMarker** is closest and uses the vx and vy variables to calculate the correct movement direction for the 3D object **Player3D**.
-In event #2, C3 then assigns these values to **Player3D**’s *8Direction* Vector X and Vector Y properties, which move the 3D object accordingly.
+When the player moves **thumbstick01**, C3 determines which **directionMarker** is closest and uses the vx and vy variables to calculate the correct movement direction for the 3D object **Player3D**:

+In the second event, C3 takes the *Instance Variable* vx, multiplies it by the speedPlayer variable, and assigns the result to **Player3D**’s *8Direction* Vector X.
+The same process is repeated with vy, producing the value for **Player3D**’s *8Direction* Vector Y.

+Together, these two values define the movement direction of the **Player3D** object.

 ## Changes: